laravel-enso/forms/README.md

 - Type: string
 - Values: "post", "patch", "put"

 If using the form normally, by calling `create($model)`, `edit($model)` methods, then the action is set automatically, as "post" for creation and "patch" for edit.
-If using the form by calling the 'build()' method, then you must make sure the method parameter is set.
+If using the form by calling the `build()` method, then you must make sure the method parameter is set.

 ##### sections
 - Is: required